The Best At-Home Spin Bikes at Every Price Point, According to a Cycling Instructor

 When choosing a bike, you can either opt for an aluminum frame, which is less maintenance and is lightweight, or a steel one, which comes at a lower cost but is heavy and can rust over time.

 It's important to know that all at-home spin bikes come with changeable pedals, which means that if you love a bike but want a different option for your feet, you can buy pedals separately and swap them out.
 There are sneaker pedals, which are basically what you had on your bike as a kid, dual cage SPD pedals, which have a cage on one side for sneakers and a spot to clip-in spin shoes on the other, and triple link pedals, which offer a clip-in only.

 The best at-home spin bikes at every price

-This basic bike will give you as close to an in-class experience as possible for only $300.
-It’s got a steel frame, basic pedals, and felt resistance, and Beggan calls it the “best performing budget bike I’ve ridden.”
+This basic bike will give you as close to an in-class experience as possible for just over $600.
 It’s got a lighter flywheel, which means it offers fewer resistance options for advanced riders, and the handlebars aren’t quite as ergonomically friendly as those on the more expensive bikes.
 While it does come with a monitor, it doesn’t give you a whole lot of data about your ride, but it will help you track your RPMs as you spin.